 - The Elizabeth Nesbitt and Nietz Old Textbook Collections (containing children’s literature, materials related to the history of children’s literature, and nineteenth-century schoolbooks)

-- Campus visits by authors of children’s and YA books including E. Lockhart, Jonathan Auxier, and Sarah Dessen
+- Visits by authors of children’s and YA books including E. Lockhart, Jonathan Auxier, Daniel Kraus, Julie Murphy, and Sarah Dessen

 - An active Children's Literature and Childhood Studies reading group